 Alex Paeta, QA coach, Luxoft

 The term mobile applications testing refers to test activities that are carried out using test-developed methods and tools to ensure compliance with the stated functions, behavior, performance, and quality of service (QoS) features such as portability, usability, interoperability, connectivity, security and privacy.
-Read about Chicago mobile app development.
+Read about Chicago mobile app development services.

 Mobile applications testing is different from the usual software testing because of a very high number of unique requirements.
 First of all, mobile applications must perform properly at any time and in any place, on different platforms and operating systems, screen sizes, etc. Mobile applications must support multiple channels of input (keyboard, voice, gestures, and etc.), multimedia technologies and have other features that enhance ease of use.
 Also, given a wide spectrum of wireless networks available today (2G, 3G, 4G, Wi-Fi, WiMax), mobile applications need to function properly in a heterogeneous network environment.